Socialism in Greece

 Socialism in Greece has a significant history, with various activists, politicians and political parties identifying as socialist.
-Socialist movements in Greece began to form around the early 20th century, including the Communist Party of Greece (KKE) (1920–present), the Socialist Party of Greece (1920-1953) and the Panhellenic Socialist Movement (PASOK).
-Socialist ideology is present within the political party Syriza which forms the current opposition in Greece, also known as the Coalition of the Radical Left.
+Socialist movements in Greece began to form around the early 20th century, most notably with the founding of the Communist Party of Greece (KKE) at the First Panhellenic Socialist Congress in 1918, but also the social-democratic Panhellenic Socialist Movement (PASOK), founded after the Metapolitefsi.

 History

 The Panhellenic Socialist Movement (PASOK) emerged in 1974 following the military dictatorship, with Andreas Papandreou as the party's leader.
 PASOK established itself as a party that represented social and political change, differentiating itself from right-wing and the traditional left-wing parties.
 During this time, the political party New Democracy returned to governance, with Constantine Karamanlis as the Prime Minister from 1974 to 1980.
 In 1977, politics in Greece experienced a leftward shift, with PASOK gaining popularity and maintaining 25.2% of the vote and 93 seats in parliament.

 Proceeding the 1981 election, PASOK became the first left-wing socialist party in history to govern Greece, defeating New Democracy.
 The previous government under New Democracy experienced various economic and administrative complications leading to a general dissatisfaction amongst various social groups.
 PASOK's campaign emphasised the importance of assisting “non-privileged” individuals which encompassed a large segment of the Greek population, allowing them to gain popularity.
 In 1981, the KKE became the third largest party and aimed to represent traditional far-left wing ideology.
 In 1982, PASOK's party membership increased from 60,000 during its first term in government to over 200,000 in 1982.
 PASOK gave more responsibilities to the local government and were “significantly expanded”, becoming responsible for waste management and renewable energy production.